Pedro-Costa-Lins/Project-Euler-100/README.md

 For any recomendations, critics and insults: pedrolins835@gmail.com

-## Support Library(Not started):
+## Support Library(Ongoing):
-A OOP implementation to take time and help with displaying data.
+An OOP implementation to take time and help with displaying data.

-- Timing function
+- Timing / presentation decorator (Ok)
-- Presentation
+- Logging (Ok).
+But I don't think it will be used.
 - Signature..?
+- Implementation on (0) solutions.